|

 maybe a dash of chili pepper to the warming milk and

-flavor by replacing half the milk with freshly brewed
+flavor by simply replacing some of the milk with freshly brewed

 Drinking